 [Regulation 12D inserted in Gazette 17 Jan 2012 p.
 469.]

 12E.
-Certain additional contributions
+Over-OTE items, contributions in relation to

 (1) For each contribution period of the employee in which the employee receives an over-OTE item, the Employer must make a contribution for the employee of an amount equal to the monetary value, determined by the Employer, of that over-OTE item multiplied by the charge percentage applicable, at the time of making the contribution, under the SGA Act section 19.